Religious Education

 We feel that at every stage the children in our care should be encouraged to spontaneously express their joy, wonder, awe, concern, thanks, sorrow, sadness, anger, fear and disappointment through prayer.

-Each class has their own prayer table, which is a focus for the children’s prayer.
+Each class has their own prayer table, which is a focus for the children’s prayer and children are encouraged to develop their own personal prayers at the beginning of every R.E. lesson.
 More formal prayers are shared too, such as morning and evening prayers, as well as grace before meals.

 LITURGY AND WORSHIP

 After receiving their First Holy Communion during Year 3 and up to Year 6, the children take a full and active participating role in the Mass.
-When all three parish First Holy Communion programmes are complete, we celebrate as a school with a special whole school Thanksgiving Mass together.
+When children from our parish and surrounding parishes have completed their First Holy Communion programmes, we come together as a school to celebrate with a special whole school Thanksgiving Mass.

 We believe the children of St. Paul's should learn from, as well as about, other religions.
 The children will learn that other people pray, fast, celebrate, worship and go on pilgrimage.
+These are all ways that people can live out their faith in actions.
 They will come to appreciate the reverence shown by people of other faiths for holy places, holy people and holy books.
 They will come to recognise the differences between the faith traditions.
 They will grow in appreciation of the religious and spiritual dimension of life.
 Their understanding of their own faith and the ways in which it is expressed will therefore be affirmed, enriched and challenged to grow.